andrewcanafe/project-sixth-sense/README.md

 Now is a good time to pull out your smart device of choice and download [Google Authenticator](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2).
 This will be used for multi-factor authentication.

 Head over to your email inbox and open the email sent from Chefmoji.
-When you click the verification link, you will be routed to a page where you can either scan a QR code using Google Authenticator or manually type the code into the app.
-After this, you're all set!
+When you click the verification link, you will be routed to a page where you can either scan the given QR code using Google Authenticator or manually type the code into the app.
+After this, you're all set to log in!

 ### To Log In